Red Teaming Language Model Detectors with Language Models

 \section{Abstract}

-The prevalence and high capacity of large language models (LLMs) present significant safety and ethical risks when malicious users exploit them for automated content generation.
-To prevent the potentially deceptive usage of LLMs, recent works have proposed several algorithms to detect machine-generated text.
-In this paper, we systematically test the reliability of the existing detectors, by designing two types of attack strategies to fool the detectors: 1) replacing words with their synonyms based on the context; 2) automatically searching for an instructional prompt to alter the writing style of generated text.
-These strategies are implemented by instructing LLMs to generate synonymous word substitutions or writing directives that modify the style without human involvement, and the LLMs leveraged in the attack can also be protected by detectors.
-Our research reveals that our attacks effectively compromise the performance of all tested detectors, thereby underscoring the urgent need for the development of more robust machine-generated text detection systems. \blfootnote{ Preprint.
+The prevalence and strong capability of large language models (LLMs) present significant safety and ethical risks if exploited by malicious users.
+To prevent the potentially deceptive usage of LLMs, recent works have proposed algorithms to detect LLM-generated text and protect LLMs.
+In this paper, we investigate the robustness and reliability of these LLM detectors under adversarial attacks.
+We study two types of attack strategies: 1) replacing certain words in an LLM's output with their synonyms given the context; 2) automatically searching for an instructional prompt to alter the writing style of the generation.
+In both strategies, we leverage an auxiliary LLM to generate the word replacements or the instructional prompt.
+Different from previous works, we consider a challenging setting where the auxiliary LLM can also be protected by a detector.
+Experiments reveal that our attacks effectively compromise the performance of all detectors in the study with plausible generations, underscoring the urgent need to improve the robustness of LLM-generated text detection systems. \blfootnote{ Preprint.
 Accepted for publication at Transactions of the Association for Computational Linguistics (TACL) by MIT Press.
 Code will be released at: \url{https://github.com/shizhouxing/LLM-Detector-Robustness}.}